 As a prerequisite for Active Directory (AD) integration, you must create a new account for the Connector (OpenDNS_Connector or custom username) in Active Directory and a password set to never expire.
 For regulatory compliance, you may need to change the password for this account.
-Starting with AD connector version 1.2.1, you can modify this password without impacting the functionality of the connector.
+You can modify this password without impacting the functionality of the connector.

 Changing the password ensures that the connector can connect to AD using the new credentials.
 Failure to change the connector account password results in the connector being unable to subscribe to login events and AD changes.
 If the password is not changed, you will lose AD attribution for your DNS requests and be unable to propagate AD changes to Umbrella.

 - Log in to the account from any system that is a member of the domain and then set the new password.

 - Navigate to C:\Program Files (x86)\OpenDNS\OpenDNS Connector and run the file OpenDNSPasswordManager.exe.
 If you see any errors, you may need to run this utility as an administrator.